-In the event the District issues bonds through a negotiated sale, the underwriters will be selected from the District's underwriter pool by the Office of the CFO.
-The Office of the CFO will provide the Board of Education the names of the underwriting firms selected and the rationale for their selection.
+In the event the District issues bonds through a negotiated sale, the underwriters will be selected from the District's underwriter pool by the Office of the CBO.
+The Office of the CBO will provide the Board of Education the names of the underwriting firms selected and the rationale for their selection.
+Underwriters may be selected for multiple transactions if multiple issuances are planned for the same project.